-Polluted stormwater runoff can have many adverse effects on plants, fish, animals, and people.
+Polluted stormwater runoff can have adverse effects on plants, fish, animals, and people.

-- Sediment can cloud the water and make it difficult or impossible for aquatic plants to grow.
-Sediment also can destroy aquatic habitats. - Excess nutrients can cause algae blooms.
-When algae die, they sink to the bottom and decompose in a process that removes oxygen from the water.
-Fish and other aquatic organisms can't exist in water with low dissolved oxygen levels. - Bacteria and other pathogens can wash into swimming areas and create health hazards. - Debris such as plastic bags, bottles, c i g a r e t t e butts, and trash that wash into bodies of water can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.
+- Sediment clouds water by making it difficult for aquatic plant growth and can destroy aquatic habitats. - Nutrients and bacteria cause algae blooms.
+When algae die, they decompose in a process that removes oxygen from the water.
+Fish and other aquatic organisms can't exist in water with low oxygen levels.

+- Bacteria and other pathogens can wash into swimming areas and create health hazards. - Debris such as plastic bags, bottles, cigarette butts, and trash that wash into bodies of water can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.

-- Household hazardous waste like insecticides, pesticides, paint, solvents, motor oils, and automotive fluids can poison aquatic life. - Polluted stormwater can also contaminate drinking water sources.
+- Household - hazardous waste like insecticides, pesticides, paint, solvents, motor oils, and automotive fluids can poison aquatic life. - Polluted stormwater can also contaminate drinking water sources.
 This, in turn, can affect human health and water treatment costs.